ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

   roles:
     - ibm.mas_devops.cluster_monitoring
 ```

+!!! note
-note that the upgraded v5 grafana inherits the storage class and size from the v4 configuration unless hey are defined as environment variables.
+    note that the upgraded v5 grafana inherits the storage class and size from the v4 configuration unless they are defined as environment variables.

 License
 -------------------------------------------------------------------------------